branchwelder/web-technologies/README.md

 lost to time, students will "just build websites"[^justbuildwebsites].
 We will begin by setting up a portfolio website, which will grow over the quarter to document projects done for the course.
 As a result, any work done for this course will be publicly visible.
-Coursework comprises mini projects, a final project, and development reflections ("hair tear shares").
+By the end of the course, students will have produced a browser extension, an audio visualizer, a game, and a final project, all of which will be included in their final portfolio submission.

 ```mermaid
 %%{